North Ingria: History

 Following the October Revolution, and Bolshevik Russian expulsions and mass-mobilizations of Ingrian Finns in Kirjasalo and other locations, and with the Heimosodat (Aunus Expedition), tensions were high in Northern Ingria.
 On 9 July 1919, the Pohjois Inkeri Hoitokunta ('North Ingrian Caretaker Committee') was elected as the executive government with Santeri Termonen at its head, and the independence of Kirjasalo was declared in a meeting attended by around 400 people in Rautu.

 Flag-carrying group of the North Ingria Regiment in 1919.

 Finland began to supply Kirjasalo with military equipment, and volunteer activists began to train the Ingrian military volunteers.
 Georg Elfvengren became the leader of the newly organized North Ingria Regiment, leading around 580 men.
 On 26 July 1919, Elfvengren launched military offensives towards Ylä-Miikkulainen and Lempaala from the Finnish border, capturing multiple villages and locations, eventually reaching Perämäki and Putkelovo on 30 July, killing twenty-five Bolshevik troops in the process.
-Independent separate forces loyal to Kirjasalo occupied Miikkulainen, a settlement in the far north-east of Ingria, however were later defeated by the Bolsheviks.
+Independent separate forces loyal to Kirjasalo occupied Miikkulainen, a settlement in the far north-east of Ingria, but were later defeated by the Bolsheviks.
 Due to Bolshevik replenishments, Elfvengren's were forced into retreat, retreating until the village of Kirjasalo.

 Elfvengren's hopes of causing a diplomatic incident and causing a wider rebellion amongst Finns and Ingrian Finns in the area had failed terribly.
 Having performed an attack without the prior approval of the Finnish Government, Elfvengren was sacked and replaced by Elja Rihtniemi.
 Elja Rihtniemi began to construct fortifications in Lempaala and requested weapons from Finland, Rihtniemi would resign two months later, and Elfvengren would be re-hired.
 Elfvengren began to get back on the offensive in accordance with Nikolai Yudenich of the White Army, this deal with the White Movement helped Kirjasalo receive four observing officers from the Northwestern Army, and receive much-needed financial assistance leading to the building of a hospital and other key infrastructure.
 Yudenich had signed a deal with Elfvengren for the purpose of getting him to join a planned attack on St. Petersburg.